KeTchUP42/flash/docs/manual/components/effects/GravityPointEffect.md

  ### Explanation:

- * `POSITION` - Parameter sets the position of the effects's point on the screen.
+ * `POSITION` - The parameter sets the position of the effects's point on the screen.
 It has the following format - `X:Y`.